|

 2. Check your mirrors, approach carefully, looking to your right and ahead.
 Give way to the right as usual.

 3. Once you have an opportunity to your right, go and keep in the left hand lane (keep in the left lane as a vehicle might be in the lane next to you).
-Once you're on the roundabout look out for vehicles approaching the roundabout as they sometimes stop too late and you might have to adjust your postion (if it's safe).
+Once you're on the roundabout look out for vehicles approaching as they sometimes stop too late and you might need to adjust your position (if it's safe).

 4. Check your mirrors (especially the left-hand one) and signal left after you've passed the exit before the one you want.
 Indicating left informs others that you are exiting.